NetCoreGenesis/netcoregenesis-documentation/website/docs/Server & System/Server_Setup_Deployment.md

 dotnet tool install --global dotnet-ef
 ```

-> Since you've just installed the .NET Core SDK, you need to logout or restart your session before running
+> Since you've just installed the .NET SDK, you need to logout or restart your session before running

 You can invoke the tool using the following command: